 1 tablespoon lemon juice (from 1/2 a lemon)

 1 teaspoon dijon mustard

 1 cup vegetable or canola oil

 1 garlic clove minced (leave this out and you have mayo)

 Really simple.
 Get all your ingredients in a tall container that fits nicely the head of your immersion bender (hand blender).
 This is important.
 You want the liquid ingredients to cover the moving parts as shown in the pics.
 Blend throughly.
 I added the garlic and salt after I had a nice emulsion going, but I think it could be added at the beginning as well.
 It is hard to control the flavoring that way though.
 I added a little bit, tasted, adjusted the salt, added more garlic.
 Until I was happy with it.

 First of all, if you haven’t, please follow me on Instagram! 🙂 Brioche in the microwave… well… the soft tender interior that is.
 I came across this clever idea while browsing the book VOLT ink.: Recipes, Stories, Brothers at a Barnes and Nobles on 3rd street promenade in Santa Monica.
 Pretty awesome book full of interesting ideas and new and modernists approaches to cooking.
 I haven’t bought it but it is definitely on my list.
-Although I got the idea from the Voltaggio Bros’.
-I’ve also seen similar recipes by Ferran Adrià, who used to run one of the most innovative kitchens in the world at El Bulli restaurant.
+Although I got the idea from the Voltaggio Bros’, I’ve also seen similar recipes by Ferran Adrià, who used to run one of the most innovative kitchens in the world at El Bulli restaurant.
 He might have been the first one to try this, but I can’t find much information about it.
-Do you know?
-Share it in the comments please!
+If you know, share it in the comments section please!